JamesDimi/TerminalEmulator/README.md

 # TerminalEmulator
 Project for the university Operating System class.
-We were asked to emulate the use of a Terminal using processes and Inter Process Communication (IPC)
+We were asked to emulate the use of a Unix Terminal using processes and Inter Process Communication (IPC)